Drop in Local, County Unemployment Rates Reported - Outlook Newspapers

 The national unemployment rate last month was 5.2%, according to the U.S. Bureau of Labor Statistics.

 The EDD reported that the government sector gained the most jobs of any field in L.A.
-County between July and August, which the department noted is likely due to school resuming.
-Information jobs, including motion picture and sound recording roles, also saw an increase.
-The retail industry experienced a slight dip, roughly half a percentage point, in its jobs estimate.
+County between July and August, which the department added is likely due to school resuming.
+Information jobs, including motion picture and sound recording roles also saw an increase.
+The retail industry experienced a slight dip, roughly half a percentage point in its jobs estimate.

 The 104,300 nonfarm jobs California gained in August accounted for 44% of the nation’s overall payroll increases that month, according to the EDD.